 Before the program began, CMs documented a discussion with members on end-of-life issues only 58% of the time.
 After the training, the figure went up to 99%.

 "It's hard to measure outcomes in a program like this, but we know we are making a difference because we get a lot of letters from family members after the death of a loved one, thanking us for the case manager's support.
 They tell us how grateful they were that the case manager support alleviated their hesitancy to accept hospice care and that their loved one was able to die at home where they wanted to be.

 "We also get positive feedback from the members themselves who really appreciated being educated and empowered to make their own choices and to make sure their wishes are followed.
 Some are chronically ill but may still have years left, and it makes them feel good to know they have taken care of business, so to speak."
-Greer says.Seniors covered by BlueCross BlueShield of Tennessee's Medicare Advantage plan are guided through the end-of-life processes by case managers who empower the members with the education, resources, and assistance they need to make their own decisions about what kind of what kind of care they want to receive at the end of life.
+Greer says.Seniors covered by BlueCross BlueShield of Tennessee's Medicare Advantage plan are guided through the end-of-life processes by case managers (CMs) who empower the members with the education, resources, and assistance they need to make their own decisions about what kind of care they want to receive at the end of life.